 You might need to baby the plant a bit to get it back to a healthy state.
 This means being very attentive to the plant and what it needs for the next several months.

-If all goes well, then you should be able to have a healthy spider plant once more.
+If all goes well, you should be able to have a healthy spider plant once more.

-If you notice that the disease has spread to the stems of your spider plant, then it will not be able to be saved.
-You’ll have to discard your spider plant and buy a new one.
+If you notice that the disease has spread to the stems of your spider plant, it won’t be able to be saved.
+You’ll have to discard it and buy a new one.

 Just try to notice these problems as early as you can so that you can take action to save your plants.